-So how do you notice when there is a loop you aren’t “getting”, and yet should?
-The following symptoms are typical side effects of pretending that nothing truly systemic has changed.
-These include
+So how do you notice when there is a loop you aren’t getting, but should?
+The following symptoms are side effects of pretending that nothing truly systemic has changed.
+These include:

 - You work more than ever before, and more than anyone else on the team.